uccser/cs-field-guide/text/data-representation/data-representation-en.md

 The chapter does not (yet) cover other forms of data representation, and you may wish to explore these as alternatives.
 The common ones are:

-- sound (wave files and related storage; for example, 16-bit samples are used for "CD quality", but professional systems use 24-bit or even higher) --- for some information, see the `Teach with ICT page on sound representation <http://teachwithict.weebly.com/6/post/2014/01/teaching-computer-science-day-15-everything-is-sound.html#sthash.8LIc3W01.dpbs>`_.
+- sound (wave files and related storage; for example, 16-bit samples are used for "CD quality", but professional systems use 24-bit or even higher) --- for some information, see the [Teach with ICT page on sound representation](http://teachwithict.weebly.com/6/post/2014/01/teaching-computer-science-day-15-everything-is-sound.html#sthash.8LIc3W01.dpbs).
 - video (which are based on multiple images being played one after the other; however, these files are so large that they are almost never stored as a "raw" representation)

 {comment}